harvardartmuseums/api-docs/spectrum.md

 # Spectrum

-Contains a list of the colors used in the color spectrum that is part of the branding of the Harvard Art Museums
+Contains a list of the colors used in the color spectrum that is part of the branding of the Harvard Art Museums.
+Read more about the spectrum at http://magazine.harvardartmuseums.org/article/2013/10/01/index-color-spectrum.

 ## Get spectrum